KarstenMau/EBC2014/README.md

 time "Period identifier (year or year.month)"

+t "Time identifier (continuous)"

+year "Year"

 partner "Country from which South Korea imports"

 commodity "Name of the imported product"

 commoditycode "HS code of the imported product"

-netweight "weight of imported product (in kg)"
+netweight "weight of imported product (in tons)"

-tradevalueus "import value (US dollar)"
+tradevalueus "import value (1,000 US dollar)"

-t "Time identifier (continuous)"

-year "Year"